-- Imminent fire danger - Customer or community impacts - RFW in effect for areas inside or immediately surrounding the PCA - Critically dry vegetation that could serve as fuel for a wildfire - Low humidity levels - Temperatures over 100°F - Winds projected beyond 12kV design criteria (56 mph) - Mandatory fire orders in effect (as directed by any Agency Incident Commander) - On-the-ground, real-time observation from SMUD or other agency field staff
+- Imminent fire danger - Customer or community impacts - A RFW declaration by National Weather Service in effect for areas inside or immediately surrounding the PCA - Critically dry vegetation that could serve as fuel for a wildfire - Low humidity levels - Temperatures over 100°F - Winds projected beyond 12kV design criteria (56 mph) - Mandatory fire orders in effect (as directed by any Agency Incident Commander) - On-the-ground, real-time observation from SMUD or other agency field staff

 SMUD's DSO personnel have the authority to de-energize portions of the distribution grid during emergency conditions when requested by local police or local fire officials.
-These are handled individually, and don't fall under SB901 requirements.
+These are handled individually, and don't fall under PUC 8387 requirements.